 Chill Out to Music at The Jazz Cafe

-Right in the heart of Camden Town you’ll find The Jazz Cafe, serving up jazz as it should be.
+The Jazz Cafe sits right in the heart of Camden Town, serving up jazz as it should be.
 Think of an intimate venue with a very impressive set list all through the week.

 While the emphasis is on jazz, they actually offer a little more variety than that.
 Reggae and soul are frequently on the calendar, while other genres pop up occasionally too.